MicroSaaSFactory

 Connected ops

-Attach delivery state to the same product lane so repository, Cloud Run, Stripe, and Resend posture do not drift away from the launch decision.
+Attach delivery work to the same product lane so repository, Cloud Run, Stripe, and Resend context do not drift away from the launch decision.

 4 lanes